RunestoneInteractive/RunestoneServer/overview/instructor.rst

 Yes, we are currently hosting many courses for many different institutions around the world.
 In fact in 2013 one large institution had 800 students using one of the books.

-The best approach is to use our system to build our own textbook.
+The best approach is to use our system to build your own textbook.
 This gives you several advantages as an instructor including:

 * a simple grading interface for homework problems at the end of each chapter
 * some simple reports on your students activities within the textbook.